urbit/docs/tutorials/arvo/arvo.md

 #### Section 3bE Arvo Core

 Need to ask wtf this is.
+It has no poke arm?

 #### Implementation core

 I think this is where Arvo lives most of the time?
-It talks about "external events".
-Maybe this is where Unix talks to Arvo, and the "3bE" core is where vanes talk to Arvo?
+It talks about "external events", which I think means either things from Unix or vanes or both.

 #### Structural interface core